ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

-# Field Type API & best practices
+# Field Type API and best practices

 eZ Platform can support arbitrary data to be stored in the fields of a content item.
 In order to support custom data, besides the standard data types, a developer needs to create a custom **Field Type**.